dywisor/roverlay/doc/rst/usage.rst

 .. _LOG_FILE_BUFFERED:

 LOG_FILE_BUFFERED
-   Enable/Disable buffering of log entries in memory before they're written to the log file.
+   Enable/Disable buffering of log entries in memory before they are written to the log file.
 Enabling this reduces I/O blocking, especially when using low log levels.
 The value must be a *bool*.